 Getting Started with Social Media Marketing

 Social media platforms offer users the perfect places to connect with friends, follow celebrities, get news, and engage with business owners of all kinds — including brokers.
-In this day and age, being active on social media is a must for small business owners.
+In this day and age, being active on social media is a must for your mortgage broker business.
 Here’s how to get started with social media to grow your real estate business:

-Before you make a business account on any social media site, search within the platform for connections within the real estate industry.
-Search for terms such as real estate, landlord, flip, buy-and-hold, etc. to see which industry players are active on the top social sites (competitors, possible business contacts, partners, etc.) You will find that some social networks are more suited to your business than others.
+Before you make a business account on any social media platform, search within the site for connections within the real estate industry.
+Search for terms such as real estate, landlord, flip, loan officers, buy-and-hold, etc. to see which industry players are active on the top social sites (competitors, possible business contacts, partners, prospective clients, etc.) You will find that some social media channels are more suited for mortgage brokers than others.

-- Blog Posts: Blogs are fantastic to share on social media and build authority and presence on a topic.
-For more information on content marketing for brokers, see our full guide here.
+- Blog Posts: Blogs are fantastic to share on social media and build authority and presence on a topic.: An example would be writing and sharing a blog post on the mortgage industry using your expertise.
+For more information and ideas on content marketing for brokers, see our full guide here.

-- Reviews: Share stories of happy customers that connect to your brand’s message.
+- Reviews: Share stories of happy customers that connect to your personal brand.

 - Aesthetic Visuals: Social media is very visual.
 Draw attention with eye-catching graphics.

-- Industry News: Share relevant news from reliable sources.
+- Industry News: Share relevant mortgage industry news from reliable sources.

-- Video: How-to's and educational videos do well on social media.
+- Video: How-to's and educational videos do well on social media networks.

 - Branded Images: Share your own images and infographics.
 Not sure where to get started on these?
 Check out Easel.ly.